alwaysdata/documentation/guides/gitlab.en.md

 tags = ["devops"]
 +++

-[GitLab](https://about.gitlab.com/) is a software development platform with wik, issue tracking, code review, continous integration and deployment...
+[GitLab](https://about.gitlab.com/) is a software development platform with wiki, issue tracking, code review, continous integration and deployment...

 It is possible to install it in **[Private Cloud](https://www.alwaysdata.com/fr/private-cloud)**, here are the steps to follow.